Grant Life Cycle

 Grant-making

-Grant-making is the process of translating funding requests into quality grants.
-Grants are negotiated between the Global Fund and the selected Principal Recipient (PR), in consultation with in-country stakeholders and communities.
-Once the grant is recommended for Board approval by the Grants Approval Committee (GAC) and approved by the Board, the grant is signed by both the Global Fund and the PR, and acknowledged by the CCM.
-The grants need to be fully signed at least one month - ideally two months - before the implementation period (IP) start date to ensure implementation-readiness.
+Once grants are approved by the Board, the grant is signed by both the Global Fund and the PR, and acknowledged by the CCM.
+Grants need to be fully signed at least one month before the implementation period (IP) start date to ensure implementation-readiness.

 Grant Implementation

 The PR implements a grant, and the CCM and Global Fund monitor implementation on an ongoing basis.
-The Global Fund, in coordination with Local Fund Agents and in-country partners, assess programmatic activities through progress updates and country visits.
+The Global Fund, in coordination with Local Fund Agents and in-country partners, assesses programmatic activities through progress updates and country visits.
 In addition, financial activities are monitored and verified through audits.

-During the Annual Funding Decisions and Disbursements (AFDD) process, the Global Fund determines and commits the amount of funding that will be disbursed to the grant over the following 12 months, considering implementation performance, issues and risks.
+During the Annual Funding Decisions and Disbursements process, the Global Fund determines and commits the amount of funding that will be disbursed to the grant over the following 12 months, considering implementation performance, issues and risks.

 Revisions allow the PR to adjust investments according to changing country context and other needs, ensuring that Global Fund investments are still aligned to national strategic plans and the Global Fund Strategy.